mevdschee/php-crud-api/README.md

   - Authentication or authorization is not included
   - Validation on API input is not included
-  - Only a single database is supported

 ## TODO

-  - Add column whitelisting and blacklisting
+  - Add column permission system
   - Add created_at and modified_at support
   - Add basic authentication support
   - Add user_id and group_id support (multi-tenant)